Lost Boys: The History of Corey Feldman and Corey Haim's Friendship, From Teen Stardom to Tragedy

 "I was working on The Lost Boys when I smoked my first joint," Haim recalled to The Sun in 1994.
 "But a year before that, I was starting to drink beer on the set of Lucas.
 I lived in Los Angeles in the '80s, which was not the best place to be.
 I did cocaine for about a year and a half, then it led to crack.
 I started on the downers which were a hell of a lot better than the uppers because I was a nervous wreck.
 But one led to two, two led to four, four led to eight, until at the end it was about 85 a day—the doctors could not believe I was taking that much.
 And that was just the Valium—I'm not talking about the other pills I went through."

-Their decline from young princes of Hollywood to struggling straight-to-video stars preceded the social media-driven world, but the 24/7 news cycle was quick to latch onto the Coreys' troubles nonetheless.
+Their decline from young princes of Hollywood to struggling straight-to-video stars preceded the social media-driven world, but the 24/7 news cycle was quick to latch onto the Coreys' issues nonetheless.

 Feldman, who was arrested in March 1990 for heroine and cocaine possession and again for heroin possession that September, said on Nightline in 2007 that he "absolutely" felt guilty for what he felt was a betrayal to his fans at the time.